 “Vitamin D stimulates stem cells in the gut wall to heal the damage caused by the above,” Gundry says.
 “Most people in this country are very vitamin D deficient.
 And contrary to popular belief and what doctors have been taught, vitamin D toxicity is extremely rare.
 In fact, I have never seen it,” he says.
 Fish oil supplements might help as well.
 “Fish oil heals the wall of your gut and calms the immune system.
 Look for the most DHA per capsule and try to get 1000 mg/day of DHA,” Gundry suggests.

 Consider our minds officially blown.
 Did you know any of these gut health tips before?
 Are you as surprised by Gundry’s take as we are?
-Join our Facebook conversation and let us know, and be sure to talk to your own physician about what nutritional or medical adjustments, if any, are right for you.
+Let us know, and be sure to talk to your own physician about what nutritional or medical adjustments, if any, are right for you.